DanielFMcKay/Weather-Dashboard/README.md

 * Additionally, the button persists in local storage, so it reloads when the page does.

-* The selected location's current wind-chill and local time are also displayed.
+* The selected location's current wind-chill, humidity, and local time are also displayed.

 * Finally, there is a button to both clear the local storage and reload the page, for easier use.